Find answers to frequently asked questions about Duke Health Anywhere, our virtual way to connect with an on-call doctor for urgent care needs.

 - What are the technical requirements?

-Duke Urgent Care is available seven days a week, 365 days a year, with nine clinics treating patients from 8:00 am to 8:00 pm.
+Duke Urgent Care's in-person locations are available seven days a week, 365 days a year, with nine clinics treating patients from 8:00 am to 8:00 pm.
 If you need after-hours help, have an illness or injury that is not life-threatening, or would like the convenience of an appointment from your home, Duke Health Anywhere is an additional option to visit with a board-certified doctor.

 Duke Health Anywhere should not be used for emergency care.
 If you have a life-threatening or serious medical issue, visit the emergency room at Duke University Hospital, Duke Regional Hospital, or Duke Raleigh Hospital.